 - The sour varieties of the fruit, stimulate secretion of digestive juices, and improve digestion.

 - Apples contain a considerable amount of naturally present sugar.
 A small apple will have about 15 grams of carbs in it.
 Because of that people with blood sugar issues should eat apples in moderation.
 And maybe the best time for it would be after physical activity.

 Apples require more pesticides to grow than almost any crop!
 And they’ve been making the top of the “dirty dozen” list on ewg.org for a decade.
 I highly recommend buying organic apples whenever possible.
 In addition, there is coat of petroleum based wax on them and it’s very hard to wash off.

 What we can do with apples

-- Apple sauce – in addition to being a delicious snack it has some great applications as a healing food, particularly in digestive distress.
+- Applesauce – in addition to being a delicious snack it has some great applications as a healing food, particularly in digestive distress.

-- Apple cider vinegar – if you ferment the unpasteurized apple cider at room temperature for several weeks you’ll end up with vinegar.
+- Apple cider vinegar – if you ferment the unpasteurized cider at room temperature for several weeks you’ll end up with vinegar.
 The best vinegar to buy is organic, unfiltered and unpasteurized.
-Apple cider vinegar can be used for salad dressings, condiments and pickling.
+The vinegar can be used for salad dressings, condiments and pickling.
 It is also used extensively as medicine.
 Here is an example, Fire Cider Oxymel is an easy home-made immune system booster for the cold and flu season ahead.